blakeaolson/Decoder/README.md

 # Decoder

-Decoder from scratch trained on shakespeare dataset
+Decoder trained on shakespeare dataset
+GPU: NVIDIA RTX A6000